mongodb/openapi/tools/postman/README.md

 # Postman Collections from OpenAPI

-This folder contains the code required to generate the MongoDB Atlas Postman collections from the MongoDB OpenAPI Specification
+This folder contains the code required to generate the MongoDB Atlas Postman collections from the MongoDB OpenAPI Specification.
+All scripts can be run locally if the environment variables for POSTMAN_API_KEY, WORKSPACE_ID, BASE_URL, and SLACK_WEBHOOK_URL are set

 ## Purpose of the project